 We understand that taking any claim forward can be a difficult decision.
 But with the support of a subdural hematoma misdiagnosis lawyer, you’ll be guided and supported from the very beginning of the process.
 Here at Your Legal Friend, we have a wealth of experience and knowledge in personal medical claims and bringing them forward, we could use our skills to help you hold those responsible for your suffering to account.

 We’ll act on your behalf and in your interests throughout your subdural hematoma misdiagnosis claim to build a strong case and can even represent you in court if necessary.
 If you’re interested in learning how we can support you and how much compensation you could receive, you can contact us today to speak to a member of our professional, experienced team.

-All medical claims, including a subdural hematoma misdiagnosis lawsuit, are subject to a time limit on how long patients affected have to being their case forward.
+All medical claims, including a brain injury misdiagnosis lawsuit, are subject to a time limit on how long patients affected have to bring their case forward.
 You have three years from the ‘date of knowledge’.

 We’ve worked with those bringing forward medical negligence claims and will be able to help you understand when the ‘date of knowledge’ occurred, identifying how long you have to act.

 While you do have up to three years to make a claim we advise our clients to act sooner.
 This means that your case will be concluded quicker allowing you to understand why you were let down and move forward sooner.
 If successful, it’ll also give you access to the compensation sooner, allowing you to relax and focus on your recovery.